Policing pregnancy: Wisconsin’s ‘fetal protection’ law, one of the nation’s most punitive, forces women into treatment or jail - NewsBreak

 Health professionals warned the fear of punishment would discourage pregnant women from seeking prenatal care and substance use treatment.
 Some suggested the law would incentivize women to get abortions to avoid detention.

 And analysts — and even one of the co-sponsors — doubted its constitutionality.
 The nonpartisan Wisconsin Legislative Council and Legislative Reference Bureau advised that the liberty and privacy rights enshrined in Roe v.
 Wade and Planned Parenthood v.
-Casey would likely outweigh the state’s interest in “unborn human life before fetal viability,” according to the Collaborative for Reproductive Equity at the University of Wisconsin-Madison.
+Casey would likely outweigh the state’s interest in “unborn human life before fetal viability,” according to the Collaborative for Reproductive Equity at UW-Madison.

 Writing in her book “Policing the Womb,” Goodwin, the law professor, says the media used anecdotal reports to fuel a hysteria over so-called “crack babies” — an ostensible “bio-underclass” doomed to lifelong suffering.